lacarty/professional-training-tracker/README.md

 # professional-training-tracker

-Launchcode Tampa 2019 final "Liftoff" project:
+Launchcode Tampa 2019 Final Project:

 A personal app to manage your professional development training and continuing education (CE) units.